tekaratzas/lit-cli/README.md

 - Runs a search through Linear for issues matching the description
 - If multiple hits, will ask to disambiguate
 - Assigns issue to you, marks as in progress
-- git checkout the branch name
+- git checkout the branch name (creaets it if it doesn't exist)

 ## Getting Started